developer-zebra/developer-zebra-site/src/stagenow/2-7/installing/index.md

 To install the Workstation Tool:

-1. Download the setup package staging_solution.[Version Number].exe.
+1. Visit the [StageNow download page](../download) and download the setup package staging_solution.[Version Number].exe.

 2. Double-click the setup package file.